rapidez/docs/src/4.x/theming.md

 Prop | Type | Explanation
 :--- | :--- | :---
 `index` | String | The ElasticSearch/OpenSearch index name
-`query` | Function | To give you full control with [Query DSL](https://www.elastic.co/docs/explore-analyze/query-filter/languages/querydsl)
+`categoryId` | Number | Filter the items by category ID `query` | Function: Array | Allows adding an array of queries to the query, inside the [query context](https://www.elastic.co/docs/explore-analyze/query-filter/languages/querydsl#query-context).
+This can be used to, for example, alter scoring of the documents.
+The resulting array from this gets placed directly inside of a `must` block in the query.
-`categoryId` | Number | Filter the items by category ID `baseFilters` | Function | Additional base filters; just like the `categoryID`.
-The base to start with.
+`baseFilters` | Function: Array | Allows adding an array of filters to the query, inside the [filter context](https://www.elastic.co/docs/explore-analyze/query-filter/languages/querydsl#filter-context).
+Note that the filter context cannot be used to alter scores, and instead should be used only to filter documents.
+The resulting array from this gets placed directly inside of a `filter` block in the query.
-`filterQueryString` | String | The easiest way to filter, see [query string query](https://www.elastic.co/docs/reference/query-languages/query-dsl/query-dsl-query-string-query)
+`filterQueryString` | String | The easiest way to filter, see [query string query](https://www.elastic.co/docs/reference/query-languages/query-dsl/query-dsl-query-string-query).
+This gets transformed into a base filter (see above).
 `configCallback` | Function | Can be used to change the config per listing

 ## Blade Icons